 Director, Honors B.A Program

-The Academic College of Emek Yezreel, Israel
+The Academic College of Emek Yezreel, Jezreel Valley, Israel

-Permanent Home Address: Hatavlan 8, Afula, 1875408, Israel

 Cellular Phone: 972-50-5649898

 Electronic Address: binan@yvc.ac.il

 The Place of Obedience in Jewish Culture

 Abstract

 As Israeli society becomes more and more polarized, at times it is civil disobedience that protects the boundaries of discourse and democracy.
 However, at the same time civil disobedience represents a real, existential danger to society.
 Using the genealogical methodology, this article seeks to examine the conception of obedience and disobedience in the roots of Jewish culture.